Walfrosch92/Mealie-Recipes-iOS-APP/README.md

 ### Setup
 - Configure your Mealie server URL, API token, and optional custom headers.
 - Quick access to recipes, shopping list, archived lists, and settings.
-- Multi-language support (English & German).
+- Multi-language support (English, German, Spain, French & Dutch).

 ### Recipes
 - Browse all recipes from your Mealie server.
 - View and check off ingredients and preparation steps.
 - Add ingredients (individually or all) to the shopping list.
-- **Built-in Timer**: Start, modify, or cancel timers with audible alerts.
+- **Built-in Timer**: Start, modify, or cancel timers with audible alerts. + Timer is focused all the time
 - **Ingredient Scaling**: Instantly view 0.5x, 1x, 2x, or 3x ingredient quantities.
+- Edit your Recipe & Update the Recipe Image
+- Delete Recipes

 ### Recipe Upload
 - Upload new recipes to Mealie via Image or URL.